 Setting Permissions for a Shared File in Excel (3 Handy Approaches)

 Suppose we have a sheet of some students’ IDs, names, and a record of their attendance on specific dates.
-We want to give access to another person who takes care of these records however, we don’t want them to have full access to the Excel sheet.
-So, let’s set some permissions for a shared Excel file.
+We want to give access to another person who takes care of these records, but we don’t want them to have full access to the Excel sheet.
+Let’s set some permissions for a shared Excel file.

 3 Handy Approaches to Setting Permission for a Shared Excel File

-Method 1 – Limit Permission Rights by Making Shared Excel File as Final
+Method 1 – Limit Permission Rights by Making the Shared Excel File as Final

 3 Handy Approaches to Setting Permission for a Shared Excel File